This Is What Everyone Should Know About Trauma

-Horrific events like Sunday’s mass shooting in Las Vegas and the devastating hurricanes in Houston, Florida and Puerto Rico don’t just cause distress the moment they’re happening.
+Horrific events like the mass shootings in Texas and Las Vegas and the devastating hurricanes in Houston, Florida and Puerto Rico don’t just cause distress the moment they’re happening.
 The effects linger on ― sometimes for months or years in the aftermath.

 It’s important to be aware of all the signs and know what to do when they pop up.
 Trauma can be a complex mental health issue.
 Some people may have mild symptoms, while others may deal with more severe problems that interfere with their everyday life.